phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

         hpdi_95: [0.00857532062927799862, 0.0134531947701339999]
         psrf: 0.999966895173833081

-Some of these summaries are straightfoward, but let's flesh out some of them, because you will see them many times in the summary file:
+Some of these summaries are straightforward, but let's flesh out some of them, because you will see them many times in the summary file:

 .. _sum_stat_defs: